 This has been a long journey for both of us and one that has certainly had its challenges, and not necessarily all technical.
 In fact, some of the most important lessons that we have learned about managing, planning and testing the project have been about organisation.

 So, if you plan to run a similar web project, make sure that you do the following:

 Get the right people involved with your web project

 To get the job done you need the right decision makers involved on a daily basis to make sure that time and budget is used effectively.

 When a technical problem presents itself, you need a technical answer.
 Being able to identify the individuals who have the right skill set and expertise to answer your question and make those important decisions will make a significant difference to your project efficiency.

 With UCL, we set about determining who these individuals were by running a series of workshops to build team relationships, see where boundaries lay and assess skill sets.
 Within the first few weeks we identified who the required content managers and technical architects were, and by having these individuals closely involved we were able to maintain a consistent pace throughout the project life cycle and help UCL meet their launch date.

 Don’t just talk, listen

-Keeping those communication lines open is one of the most important factors when running a project.
+Keeping those communication lines open is one of the most important factors when running a web project.
 Frequent input from everybody means that nothing is hidden or ignored, and it’s important to encourage users and stakeholders to voice their opinions and concerns throughout.
-Close and frequent contact helps avoid those curveball problems or last minute changes that eat up the budget.
+Close and frequent contact helps avoid those curveball problems or last-minute changes that eat up the budget.

 When working with the team at UCL, we used Google Hangouts to run a daily video scrum where we regularly shared screens, discussed development progress and raised any barriers or blockers.